 "Oil and gas has essentially been our bread and butter for our economy.
 Eighty-five percent of our money that we make goes to our tribal members, 15 percent goes to our tribal government," Shakespeare said.

 As for Aetheon's proposed wastewater dumping, Shakespeare said the Eastern Shoshone Tribe stands with the Northern Arapaho - they oppose the discharge as long as it prevents the tribes from expanding their own production

 Micah Lott wishes the tribes would oppose it more forcefully and take concrete steps to curb their own oil and gas reliance, so it wouldn't be hypocritical to ask energy companies like Aetheon to do the same.
-But he understands why that's easier said than done.
+But they understands why that's easier said than done.

-"We have to think of our own economic development and what that looks like for our people, Lott said.
+"We have to think of our own economic development and what that looks like for our people," Lott said.
 "But essentially where I stand right now is I am actively opposing the fossil fuel industry and that includes the further production of resources that we have [on Wind River]."

 The state Department of Environmental Quality is in the process of reviewing Aetheon's proposed wastewater dumping.

 Savannah Maher is a Report for America Corps member, you can learn more about the project at reportforamerica.org.